ertry03bx08

 That usually means a dozen or so host families are needed, as most find having their visitors for a fortnight is manageable.

-The Irvings, who have two children of their own,[link widoczny dla zalogowanych], Megan (11) and Andrew (Cool, point out that the Belorussians are taken out on trips by the charity each working day of the week.
+The Irvings, who have two children of their own,[link widoczny dla zalogowanych], Megan (11) and Andrew (, point out that the Belorussians are taken out on trips by the charity each working day of the week.
 By providing entertainment and care in that way, the charity aims to reduce the impact on households with two working parents.

 This year's group comprised 10 girls and 2 boys, between the ages of eight and 10.